Voices movement (Australia): History

-Australia has had a number of independents who have successfully won a seat in parliament, although most of them had the advantage of previously being an MP for a major party, or held a high profile position in the community.
+Australia has had a number of independents who have successfully won a seat in parliament.

 Voices groups are locally organised groups channelling growing dissatisfaction with traditional political parties that are not representative of their electorates.
-The first "Voices" group was founded in the electorate of Indi in 2012 around an identified need for greater democratic engagement at the community level. there are 38 active Voices groups across 35 electorates in Australia.
+The first "Voices" group was founded in the electorate of Indi in 2012 around an identified need for greater democratic engagement at the community level.